habanoz/habanoz-tech-blog/_posts/2020-10-28-leetcode-palindromic-substring.md

 ## Expand Around Center Solution

 A center is selected at each iteration.
-Subsequence is expanded around the center and for each substring a palindrome check is made.
+Substring is expanded around the center and for each substring a palindrome check is made.
 Space complexity is again O(1).
 Time complexity analysis involves two loops.
 Outer loop moves the center 2N-1 times.
-In the inner loop sub-sequence is expanded and palindrome check is made which may involve N/2 O(1) operations.
+In the inner loop substring is expanded and palindrome check is made which may involve N/2 O(1) operations.
 Time complexity is O(N^2).

 ```java
 class Solution {